Yacht Charter Vacation FAQs

 Bug spray is provided by most boats, but you may bring your own small favorite brand if you prefer.
 Remember to check this item in your luggage as it may not be carried on the plane.

-You may want to walk or hike ashore and a small backpack/dry-bag comes in very handy to carry a bottle water, sunscreen and gifts purchased on your island tour.
-Well, that should help, please feel free to contact us if you have suggestions for other excited guests ready to embark on a vacation of a lifetime with Epic Yacht Charters.
+You may want to walk or hike ashore, and a small backpack/dry-bag comes in very handy to carry bottled water, sunscreen, and gifts purchased on your island tour.
+Well, that should help.
+Please feel free to contact us if you have suggestions for other excited guests ready to embark on a vacation of a lifetime with Epic Yacht Charters.

 Here is an interesting blog about what to bring.